South Kensington railway station

-South Kensington railway station is a commuter railway station on the Werribee and Williamstown lines, part of the Melbourne railway network.
+South Kensington station is a railway station operated by Metro Trains Melbourne on the Werribee and Williamstown lines, both part of the Melbourne rail network.
 It serves the inner north-western suburb of Kensington in Melbourne, Victoria, Australia.
-South Kensington is a ground-level unstaffed station, featuring two side platforms.
-It opened on 11 March 1891, with the current station provided in 1975.
+It opened on 11 March 1891, with the current station being provided in 1975.

 Freight lines run to the south of the station.
 The closest of those lines are used by V/Line to reverse empty services from Traralgon and Bairnsdale, while the tracks further south are used by a variety of standard gauge freight operators.
 The lines to the east join Melbourne Yard, while those to the west are the South Kensington–West Footscray set of lines that lead to either South Dynon or West Footscray, via the Bunbury Street tunnel.

-All the private sidings that formerly existed around South Kensington have now been closed.
-They included a siding to a large wool store to the north-east (now demolished), one to a warehouse and silos to the east (open but no longer served by rail), and two sidings to the north serving the Melbourne City Council abattoirs and Kenstore, a military warehouse complex that opened during World War II.
+There used to be a number of private sidings around South Kensington, which have all been closed.
+They included a siding to a large wool store to the north-east, now demolished, one to a warehouse and silos to the east (the silos are open but are no longer served by rail).
+There were two sidings to the north.
+One served the Melbourne City Council abattoirs, and the other was constructed during World War II, to serve a military warehouse complex called Kenstore.